sarathgalavalli/PokerChallenge/README.md

 When multiple players have the same ranked hand then the rank made up of the highest value cards wins.
 For example, pair of kings beats a pair of queens, and a straight with a high card of Jack beats a straight with high card of nine.
 If two ranks tie, for example, if both players have a pair of Jacks, then highest cards in each hand are compared; if the highest cards tie then the next highest cards are compared, and so on.

 Note - suits are not taken into account to break a tie for this exercise - only the value of the card determines a winner.
-Thus as a result when we have test data "we will not be able to declare a winner for a FLUSH".
+Thus as a result when we have test data "considering that FLUSH has always different cards"

 To run this program just clone the program to your local directory and run as java application in terminal.